zydezu/ModernX/README.md

 ### Clips

-Using the clip hotkey, one can use ffmpeg to mark a start and end of a clip
+Using the clip hotkey, one can use FFmpeg to mark a start and end of a clip

 * `c` marks the clip, pressed again marks the end of the clip and called ffmpeg to make the clip.